 Vocabulary plays an important part in learning to read, as well as in understanding what is read.

 As students learn to read more advanced texts, they must learn the meaning of new words that are not part of their oral vocabulary.
-For ELLs, vocabulary development is especially important as students' develop academic language.
+For ELLs, vocabulary development is especially important as students' develop academic language — in all subjects and activities!
+There are numerous ways to support explicit vocabulary instruction, which is essential for developing students' vocabulary knowledge.
+Dr. Coleen D. Carlson writes,

 What: Recognizing and understanding words in relation to the context of the reading passage.

-Why: Understanding vocabulary words is a key step in reading comprehension.
-The more words a child knows, the better he or she will understand the text.
+Why it matters: Understanding vocabulary words is a key step in reading comprehension.
+The more words a student knows, the better he or she will understand the text.

 Select words that will support the reader's understanding of the story or text, as well as for other phrases and connectors that affect comprehension (even though, except, etc.).
 You can pre-teach vocabulary by using English as a second language (ESL) methods such as:

-The only way to make sure students understand a new word is to have them produce it themselves either orally or in writing.
+Ensure students understand a new word by asking them to produce it themselves either orally or in writing.

 I taught a summer school unit on habitats and healthy environments, and every student had to learn the phrase, "Reduce, reuse, recycle."
 Over the course of four weeks I gave students many opportunities to use those words to describe what we were doing: "We are reusing the grocery bag," or "We reused the scratch paper."